mprib/caliscope/docs/installation.md

 # Installation

-Pyxy3D can be installed easily using pip and launched from the command line.
+Caliscope can be installed easily using pip and launched from the command line.

 ## 1. Create a virtual environment

 We strongly advise installing within a virtual environment.
 This approach helps in maintaining a clean workspace and avoids conflicts with other packages.
-Pyxy3D is compatible with Python versions [3.10](https://www.python.org/downloads/release/python-3100/) and [3.11](https://www.python.org/downloads/release/python-3110/).
+Caliscope is compatible with Python versions [3.10](https://www.python.org/downloads/release/python-3100/) and [3.11](https://www.python.org/downloads/release/python-3110/).
 To avoid complications, we recommend you use the full file path to your Python executable.
 Here's how to do it for different operating systems:

 === "Windows"